| | Synopsis :

 at the copy phase after you have chosen or formatted a partition

-- After the installation is complete and the computer is properly
+for the Windows NT installation.
+After the installation is complete and the computer is properly

 restarted, carry out the following DOS commands from the DOS prompt: